 3 months, October – December ‘10

-Arrived together in October and are introducing the Youth Empowerment Digital Storytelling Program at Matendla.
-They will also take charge of the art class and will run a comics workshop based on the ideology of a grassroots NGO World Comics India.
+Arrived together in October and introduced the Youth Empowerment Digital Storytelling Program at Matendla.
+They will also took charge of the art class and will ran a comics workshop based on the ideology of a grassroots NGO World Comics India.